nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/guides/lerna-and-nx.md

 ### Some Things You Can Do

-- `npx nx run-many --target --test --all --parallel` tests all projects in parallel.
+- `npx nx run-many --target --test --all --parallel=5` tests all projects in parallel.
 - `npx nx affected --target --test --all` tests all the projects affected by the current PR.
 To see this in action, check in all your changes, and create a new branch.